 Scope

-This document provides the Technical Specification of the CAB V1.1 Enabler to fulfil the requirements outlined in the Converged Address Book Requirements document [CAB RD] and in compliance to the architecture described in Converged Address Book Architecture document [CAB AD].
+This document provides the Technical Specification of the CAB 1.1 Enabler to fulfil the requirements outlined in the Converged Address Book Requirements Document [CAB 1.1 RD] and in compliance to the architecture described in Converged Address Book Architecture Document [CAB 1.1 AD].
 The Technical Specification provides the definition of data elements of the CAB Enabler and the description of the procedures for the features supported by the CAB Enabler.

-Additionally, this document describes a set of detailed flows for the functionalities of the CAB Enabler.
-These flows explain the system concepts in a graphical manner and describe the relationships between the functional components of the CAB Enabler architecture.
+Additionally, this document describes a set of detailed flows corresponding to the functionalities of the CAB Enabler.
+These flows explain the system concepts in a graphical manner and describe the relationships between Functional Components of the CAB Enabler architecture.

 References